Keep Exploring.

-The mark for Person Centered Services combines elements of the up stretched arms of a hopeful/joyful person along with a flourishing tree of life.
+The mark for Person Centered Services combines elements of the up stretched arms of a hopeful and joyful person along with a flourishing tree of life.
 The blue and green color combination was inspired by their original branding to tie the two together.
 Along with refreshing the green and blue, the goal was also to introduce various complimentary accent colors that can pair well with the new mark.

 When designing the logo it was intended from the start to be adaptable to various sizes and applications.
 Going from top to bottom we start with the full logo with tag line.
 This is used primarily in large applications and signage.
 Secondly is the primary full mark which will be used in the majority of applications.
 Thirdly, is the logo mark itself.
 This is intended for smaller applications or use scenarios where the brand name is already established.
 Therefore the mark will show up in social media profile photos, accents of print pieces, and small applications in the print and digital spaces.
 Lastly, there is a distilled mark to its bare essence of the outstretched arms.
 This is for only for use cases of extreme tiny-ness, i.e. the site's favicon.